RESEARCH

 Language, norms, and normativity (esp. concerning gender, sexuality, regional, and dialectal identities)

-Category Accounts: Identity and Normativity in Sequences of Action (Raymond 2019, in Language in Society, special issue on ‘Navigating Normativities: Gender & Sexuality Text & Talk’)
+Category Accounts: Identity and Normativity in Sequences of Action (Raymond 2019, in Language in Society)

 Intersubjectivity, Normativity, and Grammar (Raymond 2019, in Social Psychology Quarterly)